 Overall I am finding it very enjoyable, and it has been a lot easier to pick up than I thought it would.
 I am very excited to move onto some increasingly more complicated stitches.
 I will try to keep up my momentum and will keep you up to date with my progress.

-Remember, if you are feeling inspired, you can pick up a copy of the “Reader’s Digest Complete Guide to Needlecraft” for yourself from my Amazon Shop.
+Remember, if you are feeling inspired, you can pick up a copy of the “Reader’s Digest Complete Guide to Needlecraft” for yourself from Amazon.